sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware/middleware-scripting-guide.md

 In addition to our Tyk JavaScript API functions, you also have access to all the functions from the [underscore](http://underscorejs.org) library.

 Underscore.js is a JavaScript library that provides a lot of useful functional programming helpers without extending any built-in objects.
-Underscore provides over 100 functions that support your favourite functional helpers:
+Underscore provides over 100 functions that support your favorite functional helpers:

 - map
 - filter